Pepper-sprayed customers, smash-and-grab looters and bloody scenes in the shopping aisles. How did Black Friday devolve into this?

 The idea of luring in customers with a few "doorbuster" deals has long been a staple of the post-Thanksgiving sales.
 But now stores are opening earlier, and those deals are getting more extreme, he said.

 "There's an awful lot of psychology going on here," Jacoby said.
 "There's the notion of scarcity _ when something's scarce it's more valued.
 And a resource that can be very scarce is time: If you don't get there in time, it's going to be gone."

-There's also a new factor, Williams said: the rise of coupon websites like Groupon and LivingSocial, the online equivalents of doorbusters, which usually deliver a single, one-day offer with savings of up to 80 percent on museum tickets, photo portraits, yoga classes and the like.
+There's also a new factor, Williams said: the rise of coupon websites like Groupon and LivingSocial, the online equivalents of doorbusters that usually deliver a single, one-day offer with savings of up to 80 percent on museum tickets, photo portraits, yoga classes and the like.